Rallapalli (actor)

 Rallapalli Venkata Narasimha Rao (15 August 1945 – 17 May 2019), popularly known as Rallapalli, was an Indian actor known for his works primarily in Telugu films and television.
-He received two state Nandi Awards.
+He won two state Nandi Awards.

 Life and career

-Rallapalli Venkata Narasimha Rao was born in Anantapuramu, Andhra Pradesh in 1945.
+Rallapalli Venkata Narasimha Rao was born in Anantapuramu, Andhra Pradesh on August 15, 1945.

 He started off his career in 1960 as a theatre artist before marking his movie debut in 1974 with Sthree.
 He acted in about 850 films in a variety of roles, including that of a lead actor.
 He also worked as a staff artiste in Ministry of Information and Broadcasting.
-He played pivotal roles in films such as Bombay and Minsara Kanavu in Tamil.
+He played pivotal roles in films such as Bombay (1995) and Minsara Kanavu (1997) in Tamil.

 Death

 Rallapalli died on 17 May 2019 at Maxcure Hospital, Hyderabad following ill health.